akaur012/SQL/README.md

 	GROUP BY category
 ```

 --4.
-Write a query to find the average age of customers who perchased items from the 'beauty' category.
+Find the average age of customers who perchased items from the 'beauty' category.

 ```sql
 SELECT